Hamilton Joes: History

 In March 2011, Brennan resigned from his positions and named assistant general manager Joshua Manley as his successor.
 The following year, Manley carried his coaching duties over from the collegiate spring season to the collegiate summer season.
 Manley took over as vice president and general manager of the team while Darrel Grissom was promoted to president and remained Director of Baseball Operations.
 Manley left the team before the 2014 season.

 Following Manley’s departure, John Dotson served as assistant GM from 2015-2016.
 In August 2016, Ryan Finnerty was promoted to assistant GM and still serves in that role today.

 Playoff history

-In only their second season in operation and their first playoff appearance, the Joes won the league championship.
-The Joes entered the playoffs as the 2 seed, and defeated the Southern Ohio Copperheads in two games (of a best-of-three series).
-In the Championship Series, the Joes faced the number 1 seeded Licking County Settlers and also defeated them in two games, capturing the franchise's first championship.
-In 2015, they again advanced to the championship round but lost to the Lima Locos, though they would defeat Lima the following year for another championship.
+In only their second season in operation and their first playoff appearance, the Joes won the 2010 league championship.
+The Joes entered the playoffs as the No. 2 seed, and defeated the Southern Ohio Copperheads in two games (of a best-of-three series).
+In the Championship Series, the Joes faced the No. 1 seeded Licking County Settlers and also defeated them in two games, capturing the franchise's first championship.
+In 2015, they again advanced to the championship round but lost to the Lima Locos, though they would defeat Lima the following year, 2016, for their second championship.
+The Joes would also win back-to-back championships in 2021 and 2022, defeating Lima both times.
+Their most recent championship came in 2024 when they beat the Muskegon Clippers, going 4-0 during the postseason.